 Things just run at a different pace here.
 If you would like to eat out you make arrangements a day ahead for the restaurant (singular) to open for you.
 The grocery store—also open only upon request—at least this time of year—had a few staple items.
 But basically you place an order and your groceries will come in on the next mailboat.
 The mailboat comes 3-4 times a month dependent on weather and barring mechanical problems.
 There is no place to buy fuel or water.

 ^^ The settlement looked surprisingly big, but most building as are empty.

 ^^ goats were everywhere!
 This one found shade in one of the many unoccupied houses.

-Keith was filleting our fish on the beach- he likes to take the cutting board over to the shallow water and put it on the rocks and just enjoy a beer and the beach while he cleans the fish.
+Keith was filleting our fish on the beach.
+He likes to take the cutting board over to the shallow water and put it on the rocks and just enjoy a beer and the beach while he cleans the fish.
 One of the fishermen came over and offered him use of the work tables on the fishing boat, a generous offer for our two fish.
 Keith showed him he had a little set up already in place and they enjoyed a few beers and the afternoon together, each getting a chance to talk to someone new.
 Keith was happy that the fisherman thought he did a good job on the fillets.

 Our weeks have been simple and calm here.
-(Obiously, we’ve found less rolly anchorages) Our days are based on tides and winds.
-Most of the day is consumed with meals-catching, cleaning, cooking, enjoying… Our entertainment has been fish and birds and goats and sunsets and stars.
+(Obviously, we’ve found less rolly anchorages.)
+Our days are based on tides and winds.
+Most of the day is consumed with meals— either catching, cleaning, cooking, eating.
+And our entertainment has been fish and birds and goats and sunsets and stars.
 Walks and snorkels have provided us with more entertainment.

 ^^ Many of the islands were once settled by Loyalist and the ruins and rock walls are still around and made fun exploring.